awwx/arc-globals-in-table/README.md

 for the convenience of the compiler.

-`eval` now needs to be implemented in `arc.arc`, so that it has a reference to the current globals to use as the default global namespace to eval in.
+`eval` now needs to be implemented in `arc.arc`, so that it has a reference to the current globals to use as the default globals value to eval in.

 In Arc<sub>3.1</sub> `eval` is implemented in the Scheme runtime: